aneldev/dynadux/doc/Sections.md

 Sections are new in 1.5.0 and help to create states for applications or big components.
 It is not required to use it.

-Once we create a store we can create a section that will be scoped on the specific root property of the Store's State.
+Once we create a store, we can create a section that scopes on the specific root property of the Store's State.

 The implementation of a Section is the same as of a Store.